 How To Be Lazy And Still Be On Top Of Your $$$

-The rest – life’s chores like financial planning and vacuuming, are harder for me to care about.
+The rest – life’s chores like financial planning and vacuuming – are harder for me to care about.
 Through my years of laziness, I’ve accumulated a sloth-like wisdom.
 There are small tasks we can all do to improve our lives and our financial health.
-Think of this series as ‘minimum effort, maximum reward’ so you can focus on the things that matter, or you know, watch a lot of Netflix.
+Think of the following points as “minimum effort, maximum reward” so you can focus on the things that matter (like your dog) or, you know, watch a lot of Netflix.

-#1 Delete the Sweetest of Temptations
+#1 Remove the sweetest of temptations

-If I’ve learnt one thing from being a freelancer (aka.
-Low Income Earner Pty Ltd), it’s knowing your financial weaknesses.
-Whether it’s new release Black Milk clothing or a personalised planner with gold foil lettering, learn to opt out of your temptations.
+If I’ve learnt one thing from being a freelancer (aka, Low-Income Earner Pty Ltd), it’s knowing your financial weaknesses.
+Whether it’s new release Black Milk clothing or a personalised planner with gold-foil lettering, learn to opt out of your temptations.

 When an email subscription service pops into your inbox, take a moment to send it to junk.
-I’ve found when it comes to online shopping, ‘out of sight out of mind’ is key.
+I’ve found when it comes to online shopping, “out of sight out of mind” is key.
 This also extends it to the real world: stay clear of shopping centres.
 Especially during sale time.
-You might try to tell yourself you’re saving money, but long term wears like black jeans or blazers rarely go on sale.
+You might try to tell yourself you’re saving money, but long-term wears like black jeans or blazers rarely go on sale.
 Saving 30% on a trend item will only hurt your wallet when you can’t bear to wear it in three months.

-#3 Pay Your Dues
+#3 Pay your dues

 If you have a mortgage, credit card debt or car repayments, consider topping up your payments every now and then.
 Considering interest rates, this will save you money long term.
 It may also help ease that recurring chest pain when you calculate how many years left you have to repay that car that was brutally dented by a runaway shopping cart.

-When I think of my freest laziest self and how that is embodied, I think of a slug enjoying the sweet ease of moving through the day, slowly but surely, enjoying the sunshine.
+When I think of my freest, laziest self and how that is embodied, I think of a slug enjoying the sweet ease of moving through the day, slowly but surely, enjoying the sunshine.
 The idea of not being able to make rent or my car being written off?
-That’s a handful of salt being poured on my body by a sniggering twelve-year-old.
+That’s a handful of salt being poured on my body by a malicious twelve-year-old.
 What I’m trying to say with this off-putting analogy, is that you should really have an emergency fund.

 There are lots of surprise costs that pop up after the world has slammed you, from a family member’s funeral costs to sudden unemployment.
 A buffer is a self-care tool that will help you get through the rough patches just a little easier.

 Katerina Bryant is a writer and editor based in Adelaide.
 Her work has appeared in the Griffith Review, Going Down Swinging and the Meanjin Blog, amongst others.
 She tweets at @katerina_bry.